OriolFilter/Istio_Examples/Istio/02-Traffic_management/06-mTLS/README.md

 ## Description

-Nowadays, by default, Istio will have mTLS automatically enabled, allowing the Istio Sidecars to **automatically** negotiate the TLS traffic between them.encrypted
+Nowadays, by default, Istio will have mTLS automatically enabled, allowing the Istio Sidecars to **automatically** negotiate the TLS traffic between them.encrypted.

+More information about that topic in the [following documentation](https://istio.io/latest/docs/tasks/security/authentication/authn-policy/#auto-mutual-tls).

 To avoid this behavior, the pod requires to not have an Istio Sidecar set to that pod, for that reason on this example we set up 2 deployments, 1 with a sidecar, and a second without a sidecar.